Move Up Guidelines

 ASA reserves the right at any time to assign a registered shooter to a higher competition class based on knowledge of the competitor’s prior archery experience, performance in other archery competitions, or the individual’s established competition level in another organization.
 If, for example, someone shooting ASA for the first time feels that they are entitled to compete in the Known 40 class, but their previous archery experience, or competition status in another organization, confirms that they are not a novice, then ASA reserves the right to require that individual to compete in a higher class.
 All classes designated as Men’s, or that don’t have a specific designation are open to anyone.
 Anyone participating in the Women’s Classes will be eligible based on their designation as a female on their state issued identification.
 All participants must comply with the equipment rules applicable to their chosen class to be eligible.

-Open Class Equipment Rules for Adult, Young Adult & Youth: May use any compound or recurve bow, sight, release, stabilizer or equipment unless specifically prohibited in any other part of these rules or by a ruling of the Competition Committee.
+Open Class Equipment Rules for Adult, Young Adult & Youth: May use any compound or recurve bow, sight, release, stabilizer, or equipment unless specifically prohibited in any other part of these rules or by a ruling of the Competition Committee.
 ASA reserves the right to review any equipment / accessories and determine its suitability for competition.

 Equipment & Accessory Prohibitions (all classes): (1) broadheads or any other point or tip not intended for target use; (2) retaining mechanisms which allow the bow to be mechanically held in the drawn position (except crossbows); (3) laser sights or devices; (4) devices or any outside agency (including stabilizer bar or prop stick) that allows the mass weight of the bow to be relieved from either arm while shooting or that allows for steadying the bow with any part of the body other than the bow hand.
 ASA retains the right to waive certain equipment restrictions or shooting rules under specific circumstances for physically challenged competitors.